 Subscribe to the French Film Festival UK newsletter

 We’ll bring you our recommendations of the best Francophone titles, either on demand or in the cinema.
-We’ll also keep you up to date with all the latest happening with the French Film Festival UK which will takes place in November and December.
+We’ll also keep you up to date with all the latest happenings at the French Film Festival UK in November and December.